gradle/gradle/design-docs/incremental-build.md

 #### 2. phase - target release Gradle 2.10

-Goal: separate caching logic and manage the cache instance in Gradle infrastructure instead of a singleton instance
+Goal: manage the cache instance in Gradle infrastructure instead of a singleton instance
-- Separate caching logic from PatternSetSpecFactory class to a class called CachingPatternSetSpecFactory.
-- Remove caching from the default PatternSetSpecFactory class.
-This removes the caching from PatternSet class which was added in 1. phase.
+- Use default non-caching PatternSpecFactory in PatternSet class, replace use of CachingPatternSpecFactory with plain PatternSpecFactory
-- Make the Gradle infrastructure manage the CachingPatternSetSpecFactory instance.
+- Make the Gradle infrastructure manage the CachingPatternSpecFactory instance.
-- Create a new PatternSet subclass that takes the PatternSetSpecFactory instance in the constructor.
+- Create a new PatternSet subclass that takes the PatternSpecFactory instance in the constructor.
 - Replace usage of PatternSet class with the new subclass in Gradle core code.
-Wire the CachingPatternSetSpecFactory instance to the instances of the new PatternSet subclass.
+Wire the CachingPatternSpecFactory instance to the instances of the new PatternSet subclass.

 Goal: support suppressing default excludes
 - Add support for suppressing the default excludes that are part of Ant integration legacy in Gradle.
 Default excludes aren't needed when there are specific include patterns.
-The default excludes support can be added to the same new PatternSet subclass that supports the separate (Caching)PatternSetSpecFactory.
+The default excludes support can be added to the same new PatternSet subclass that supports the separate (Caching)PatternSpecFactory.
-- make SourceSets in Gradle use the new PatternSet implementation that supports suppressing the default excludes and uses the CachingPatternSetSpecFactory managed by the Gradle infrastructure (`GlobalScopeServices`)
+- make SourceSets in Gradle use the new PatternSet implementation that supports suppressing the default excludes and uses the CachingPatternSpecFactory managed by the Gradle infrastructure (`GlobalScopeServices`)

 ## Story: High number of UnknownDomainObjectExceptions when resolving libraries in native projects.